jesusmontano/soccerDribbler/README.md

 Soccer Dribbler is a simple single-player game.
 The objective of the game is to avoid oncoming defenders for as long as possible.
 Running into a defender will end the game.

 ## Functionality & MVP Features
-* Users are able to move the soccer player with the ball
+* Users are able to move the soccer player with the ball.
-* View the time amount of time they've held onto the ball without colliding with a defender
+* View the time amount of time they've held onto the ball without colliding with a defender.
-* Users are able to pause the game
+* Users are able to pause the game.

 ## Architecture and Technologies
 The project was implemented using the following technologies:
-* Vanilla JavaScript for the overall structure and logic of the game
+* Vanilla JavaScript for the overall structure and logic of the game.
-* `HTML5 Canvas` for rendering
+* `HTML5 Canvas` for rendering.

 ## Implementation Timeline
 Thursday: